aesthetic-suite/framework/docs/development/theme-styles.md

 theme style sheet is used to style the document (or a container), while also providing global at-rules like font faces or keyframes.

 Use the `createThemeStyles()` method to create a theme style sheet.
-Once ready for production, the style sheet can be passed on a theme-by-theme basis during registration with `registerTheme()` or `registerDefaultTheme()`.
+When ready, the style sheet can be passed on a theme-by-theme basis during registration with `registerTheme()` or `registerDefaultTheme()`.
 Feel free to add a style sheet to one or many themes.

 ```ts